dwightwatson/validating/README.md

 }
 ```

+If you'd like to perform a one-off save using exceptions or return values, you can use the `saveWithException()` and `saveWithoutException()` methods.

 #### Multiple rulesets

 In some instances you may wish to use different rulesets depending on the action that is occurring.
 For example, you might require different rules if a model is being created to when a model is being updated.
 Utilising different rules is easy.